narimantos/casperlabs_docs/casper_rust_node_setup.md

 - Note: You should probably use a service account for this step

-- I used root for initial config: TODO update how to do with service account
+- I used root for the initial config: **TODO** update how to do with service account
 - Paste the following
 ```
 [Unit]